 Image courtesy of Ann McKay

 The picture shows him (circled) in a local football team photograph.
 He was from St Andrews and the picture shows him in the St Andrews Colts line up.

-Arthur Burns looked closely at the 1943 Squadron photograph and speculates that this is P/O Mathison.
+Arthur Burns looked closely at the 1943 Squadron photograph and identified P/O Mathison

 5/6 September, 1943; MANNHEIM: